top of page

 Jesus explained that Lazarus was not dead but just sleeping.

-As he stood in front of the tomb, Jesus simply told Lazarus to wake up and come forth.
+As Jesus stood in front of the tomb, He simply commanded Lazarus to wake up and come forth.

 John 11:38-44.

 a.
-A woman was cured of her sickness by touching the robe of Jesus as he entered the synagogue.
+A sick woman was cured of her illness by touching the robe of Jesus as he entered the synagogue.

 c.
 Mary Magdalene, who was possessed by demons.